zhouzaihang/jupyterlab_micropython_kernel/README.md

 ## Background
 This JupyterLab MicroPython Kernel is heavily based on the amazing work done on https://github.com/goatchurchprime/jupyter_micropython_kernel

-Their device connection library has been replaced by upydevice latest classes SERIAL_DEVICE and WS_DEVICE that allows both serial and websocket (WebREPL) connections.
 The kernel has also been reworked to support autocompletions on tab which works for MicroPython, iPython and %cell magic commands.
 Some %cell magic commands were dropped and some new were added e.g: %remove %rmdir %uploadmain